samumantha/EODIE/docs/Tutorial.rst

 | Workflow:

-1. Get files from object storage (for instance, one tile at a time):
-2. Similar as Case 3 but this needs another script, called download_and_eodie.sh, for downloading the input files from object storage:
+1. Similar as Case 3 but this needs another script, called download_and_eodie.sh, for downloading the input files from object storage and launching EODIE after download is completed:

 .. code-block:: bash